InfoInformation is not knowledge - Albert Einstein

 He has lived and worked in London and Brussels.
 Born in Peterborough he currently lives and works northwest of Oxford, UK (and online, of course).

-Are you an Artist or a Designer?
+Are you a Poet, Artist or a Designer?

 Do you prefer to work digitally or with ‘real’ tools?